aditya-chari25/dapp-ai/README.md

 Deploy the Smart Contract through Remix IDE, I have used Holesky Testnet for running the Smart Contract

 Install [https://www.nomic.ai/gpt4all](GPT4All) locally in your system and install model LLama 3.2.1B Instruct for running the AI Chatbot <br>
-And in Settings Enable Local API Server in GPT4All
+And in Settings Enable Local API Server in GPT4All and runs in Port 4891